cedra-labs/cedra-wallet-adapter/apps/nextjs-x-chain/README.md

 - Copy the [wallet-selector.tsx](./src/components/WalletSelector.tsx) file from this repo to your `src/components/` directory.

-- If you have not already configured `AptosWalletAdapterProvider` for your app, you can also copy the [wallet-provider.tsx](./src/components/WalletProvider.tsx) file from this repo.
-Be sure to install the `@aptos-labs/wallet-adapter-react` package and the wallet adapter plugins for the wallet options you plan to support.
+- If you have not already configured `CedraWalletAdapterProvider` for your app, you can also copy the [wallet-provider.tsx](./src/components/WalletProvider.tsx) file from this repo.
+Be sure to install the `@cedra-labs/wallet-adapter-react` package and the wallet adapter plugins for the wallet options you plan to support.

 - Wrap your app with the `WalletProvider` component.
 See [layout.tsx](./src/app/layout.tsx) for an example.